nguyenhung9x2018/android_device_lenovo_A7010a48/README.md

 # Lenovo K4 Note - LineageOS 15.1 / AOSP 8.1.0
 ==============

-This branch is device for building of the LineageOS 15.1 and Android Nougat 8.1.0 AOSP ROMs.
+This branch is device for building of the LineageOS 15.1 and Android Oreo 8.1.0 AOSP ROMs.For more information about building the ROM, read our[build manual](BuildManual)

 ---